Our Mission Statement

 What is The Lawrence Register?

 We are a free genealogy and historical website for Lawrence County, Ohio.
-The Lawrence Register’s ‘roots’ began in 1996 while I was working in the Hamner Room at Briggs Library in Ironton, Ohio.
+The Lawrence Register’s ‘roots’ began in 1996 while I worked in the Hamner Room at Briggs Library in Ironton, Ohio.
 The library was getting a lot of phone calls and letters from people living out of the area.
 These patrons were trying to do their family research, some of whom would never have the chance to visit our county.

-I have continued to keep The Lawrence Register online since 1996, with the exception of a couple of years.
-Now I am proud to announce that my daughter, Sara Strohmeyer, has decided to help me ‘bring our website up into the 21st-century requirements.’
+I have kept The Lawrence Register online since 1996, with the exception of a couple of years.
+Now, I am proud to announce that my daughter, Sara Strohmeyer, has decided to help me ‘bring our website up to the 21st-century requirements.’
+She has encouraged me to continue with my dream, which has always been to help others with their research in Lawrence County, Ohio.

 –Martha J. Martin